ESMIAConsultants/TIMESReferencedoc/docs/source/index.rst

-Welcome to the IEA-ETSAP MARKAL/TIMES list of References
+IEA-ETSAP MARKAL/TIMES list of References
 ===================================

 This is a comprehensive list of studies using MARKAL/TIMES models.